 Learning & Skills Platform

-Dorset Council upgraded from Totara LMS with Learning Pool to a Learning and Skills Platform for their 5,000 employees.
+Dorset Council upgraded from Totara LMS with Learning Pool to a Learning & Skills Platform for their 5,000 employees.

 Getting engagement up